Are you a stressed mom that needs to relax? Do you feel that some days just start with chaos and they never slow down?

 You might also enjoy: 10 Ways Moms Can Relax and Just Breathe

-I am so glad you have committed to giving yourself relaxation and you have set a specific time every day for rest.
+I am so glad you have committed to giving yourself relaxation and that you have set a specific time every day for rest.
 You ask, what are some ways to relax at home?
-The simple answer is something you enjoy.
+The simple answer is to do something you enjoy.

 - Read your favorite book

 - Take a relaxing bubble bath

 - Enjoy your coffee early in the morning without being rushed before your day starts